RasaHQ/NLU-training-data/retail/nlu.md

 - I would like to know my order status
 - Where is my order
-- When I will get the deilvery
+- When I will get the delivery